TheodoreAI/TheodoreAI/README.md

 **About Me**

-Software Engineer with a specialization in APIs, cloud computing, and 3D graphics.
+Software Engineer with a specialization in APIs, cloud computing, computer graphics, and network security.

 <!---
 TheodoreAI/TheodoreAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.